-- Include in your Audition remarks your terms and conditions, also take note of any terms and conditions in the Client's Project Description.
+- Include (in your proposal remarks) your terms and conditions.
+Also, take note of any terms and conditions in the client's project description.

-- Prepare to be flexible if there are some conflicts between each of your terms, however, don't feel pressured to compromise your payment security.
+- Prepare to be flexible if there are conflicts between your terms, but don't feel pressured to compromise your payment security.

 - Ask the client if they can pay you up front, either in full or partially.

-- If you do not want to collect payment up front, you should always invoice the client immediately after delivering the audio files.
+- If you can't collect payment upfront, you should always invoice the client immediately after delivering the audio files.

-- Put a due date on the invoice and ask them to confirm that they have received it.
+- Put a due date on the invoice and ask them to confirm they've received it.

-- Use a more secure payment system like PayPal.
+- Use a more secure payment system such as PayPal.

-NOTE: Voice123 does not take any commissions or fees for projects booked.
+NOTE: Voice123 does not take commissions or fees for projects booked.